Challenges Faced by Kyrie Irving: Obstacles and Turning Points

 Life is full of challenges, and Kyrie Irving faced many.
 Discover key struggles and how they were overcome.

-On July 14, 2012, Kyrie Irving sustained a broken right hand while practicing with the Cavaliers in the NBA Summer League.
+On July 14, 2012, Kyrie Irving broke his right hand during a Cavaliers practice at the NBA Summer League and required surgery.

 2012: Injured Index Finger